-A Mo WIllems’ book list, you ask?
-We’ve got all of our favorites right here — and it includes BECAUSE, Willems’ latest release, a new, unique story perfect for any child in your life who constantly asks “because WHY??”
+Our favorite Mo Willems books, you ask?
+We’ve got an awesome Mo Willems book list for you right here — and it includes BECAUSE, Willems’ latest release.
+This is a new, unique story perfect for any child in your life who constantly asks “because WHY??”

 * This post contains affiliate links.

-Looking for a Mo Willems book list?
+Looking for Mo Willems books?
 We’ve got you covered.
 But first, an intro to his newest book, BECAUSE.

 Sometimes I think of my life as a series of “because” circumstances.

 Because times were tough and I needed to find my center, I began writing again.
-Because I began writing again, I began this blog.
-Because I began this blog, I switched gears fifteen years into my career as an attorney and became an elementary school librarian.
-Because I became an elementary school librarian, I became even more convinced that books have the power to change lives.…
+And due to this writing, I began this blog.
+Because of this blog, I switched gears fifteen years into my career as an attorney and became an elementary school librarian.
+And since becoming an elementary school librarian, I became even more convinced that books have the power to change lives.…

 Because, because, because.

-Life is a series of “because” experiences..
-And Mo Willems’ newest book, BECAUSE, beautifully illustrated by Amber Ren, is a stunning symphony of these “because” moments — of experiences that transform us, catapult us to new places, and become catalysts for monumental change.
+Life is a series of “because” experiences.
+BECAUSE, written by Willems and beautifully illustrated by Amber Ren, is a stunning symphony of these “because” moments.
+It tackles those experiences that transform us, catapult us to new places, and become catalysts for monumental change.

-BECAUSE is a story that showcases the collective circumstances that launch one little girl from being a patron at the symphony to becoming a composer.
+BECAUSE showcases the collective circumstances that launch one little girl from being a patron at the symphony to becoming a composer.

 How did this happen?
 Because of many things, of course.

-Because a man named Ludwig wrote beautiful music, people formed an orchestra.
-Because someone’s uncle got sick, one little girl gets to experience a concert.
-Because she falls in love with the transcendent power of music after that fateful day, she practices and practices playing her own instruments…. and eventually, whether due to luck, fate, hard work or a little of both, the girl begins to compose her own music.
+A man named Ludwig wrote beautiful music, and people formed an orchestra to play it.
+And because someone’s uncle got sick, a child experiences this concert.
+The concert caused the child to fall in love with the power of music, and after that day she practiced playing her own instruments.
+Eventually, due to luck, fate, hard work or all of the above, the girl began to compose her own music.

-BECAUSE is a beautiful new book, one that is quite unlike any of Willems’ prior work.
-It is quiet and contemplative, a story that has you pondering those small moments that together create life’s biggest ones.
-BECAUSE is a remarkable change from Willems’ other stories, yet as always, it showcases Willems’ extraordinary ability to hone in on the small things that inspire so much wonder in children.
+The story is quiet and contemplative, one that leaves you pondering those small moments that together create life’s biggest ones.
+BECAUSE is a remarkable change from Willems’ other stories, yet as always, it showcases Willems’ extraordinary ability to home in on the small things that inspire so much wonder in children.

-BECAUSE will definitely be added to our Mo Willems Book List.
+BECAUSE will definitely be added to our favorite Mo Willems book list.
 And now, without further ado, here are some of our other favorite Mo Willems stories!

-Mo Willems Book List - Some of our favorite giggle-inducing stories!
+Some of our favorite giggle-inducing Mo Willems Books!

 Leonardo the Terrible Monster: Leonardo has a problem.
 He is one terrible monster.
 As hard as he tries, he cannot scare anyone!
 So Leonardo finds the most scaredy-cat kid in the world, and he goes on a mission to scare the tuna salad out of this little boy, Sam.
 Leonardo believes he is successful after Sam bursts into tears, until Sam unleashes a litany of wrongs that have upset him, all having nothing to do with our little monster.
 When Leonardo realizes how sad Sam is, he makes a big decision: he decides Sam needs a friend instead of a monster.
 For our full review of Leonardo the Terrible Monster, click here!